MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 3. When the Teams client makes an emergency call, the emergency location is conveyed to the PSTN network.

-**ROY: DID I GET THIS RIGHT AND DID I PLACE THE FOLLOWING PARAGRAPHS IN THE RIGHT PLACE?**

-**The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) varies depending on the country of usage of the Teams user.**
+The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) varies depending on the country of usage of the Teams user.

-**Microsoft Calling Plans provides emergency routing services.
-Operator Connect provides emergency routing services through the PSTN providers in the United States and Canada.**
+Microsoft Calling Plans and Operator Connect partners include dynamic emergency routing services for users in the United States and Canada.

-**For Direct Routing, however, additional configuration is required for routing emergency calls and possibly for partner connectivity.
-The administrator must configure connection to an Emergency Routing Service (ERS) provider (United States) **OR** configure the Session Border Controller (SBC) for an Emergency Location Identification Number (ELIN) application.
-For information about ERS providers, see [Session Border Controllers certified for Direct Routing](direct-routing-border-controllers.md).**
+For Direct Routing, however, additional configuration is required for routing emergency calls and possibly for partner connectivity.
+The administrator must configure connection to an Emergency Routing Service (ERS) provider (United States and Canada) **OR** configure the Session Border Controller (SBC) for an Emergency Location Identification Number (ELIN) application.
+For information about ERS providers, see [Session Border Controllers certified for Direct Routing](direct-routing-border-controllers.md).

 This article contains the following sections.